codess-aus/silver-pancake/README.md

 **Built with ❤️ for responsible AI and team morale**

+Note: although it is an excellent app architechturally - GenAI Models are not very funny, so as Meme generators go... let's just say, it is better at creating images than jokes.
 ---

 *For the latest updates and announcements, watch this repository and check our [release notes](https://github.com/codess-aus/silver-pancake/releases).*